 Within two weeks of the end of the program, PLs should submit a detailed, written report appraising the overall success of the program.
 These reports should be sent by email to your SAA.
-The report should:
+Please see Appendix A for report guidelines.